-- The Brownlow Medal winner for the game’s best and fairest player
+- Brownlow Medal winner for the league’s best and fairest player

-- The Coleman Medal for most goals in the season
+- Coleman Medal for most goals in the season

-- The Norm Smith Medal for best player in the grand final
+- Norm Smith Medal for best player in the AFL Grand Final

 - A club’s placing on the ladder at season’s end